gvalkov/python-oneliner/docs/index.rst

 How?
 ----

-Python comes with all the building blocks needed to implement a practical method of writing one-liners.
+Python comes with all the building blocks for implementing a practical method of writing one-liners.
 This module tries to address the issues outlined above.
 The command line interface is kept as close as that of Ruby and Perl as reasonable.

 1) To help with the processing of input and output, *oneliner* provides the the ``-n``, ``-p`` and ``-l`` command line switches.